aPedrotti/vault-descomplicando/README.md

 ## About

-It is forked from @badtuxx nomad training, but mainly focused creating a lab for Hashicorp Vault capabilities tests.
+It is forked from @badtuxx nomad training, but mainly focused creating a lab for Hashicorp Vault capabilities.

-You will run spinup a virtual machine to run your cluster and use Vault.
+You will run spinup a virtual machine to run your cluster Nomad and use Vault.

-The journey is from #LinuxTips ["Nomad + Vault"](https://www.youtube.com/playlist?list=PLf-O3X2-mxDlBQW_1kb_RT6LcYX_XwyAG) playlist and [Vault Learn](https://learn.hashicorp.com/vault)
+The journey is from #LinuxTips ["Nomad + Vault"](https://www.youtube.com/playlist?list=PLf-O3X2-mxDlBQW_1kb_RT6LcYX_XwyAG) playlist and [Vault Learn](https://learn.hashicorp.com/vault) documentation.

-For further instructions running vault check vault-commands.md and vault-run-prod.md
+All these runs in dev mode (in-memory).
+If you would like to persist, check full path (days) for Nomad and vault-run-prod.md.

+You can check vault-commands.md for further vault cli references

 ## Requirements

 - virtualbox
 - vagrant

-## Run a VM with nomad installed
+## Run VM

 ```bash
 vagrant up